www.RogerWendell.com

 Changing of the Guard:

 On May 7, 2005 (Saturday) I found myself at Barr Camp once again.
 Greg and Stephanie were preparing to leave by week's end.
 Neil and Teresa, from Monument, were there as well - they were the new caretakers-in-training that took over for Greg and Stephanie.
-Although Greg and Stephanie have been missed it's clear that Neil and Teresa have created their own "niche" and are doing a fantastic job as well!
+Although Greg and Stephanie have been missed it's clear that Neil and Teresa have created their own "niche" and were doing a fantastic job as well!
 One change, that's especially interesting to me, is that Neil and Teresa are vegetarians and decided not to serve or sell meat at Barr Camp!!
 Some hikers, to my amazement, grumbled about this change but I can assure you, gentle reader, that most of us can easily go a day or two without meat - we'll be okay!!!

 Line